pharrison31415/drone-cone-proto/doc/LowLevelDesign.md

 ## Django Server

-The Django server will use POST and GET requests as access points for the data base.
+The Django server will use POST, GET, PATCH, and DELETE requests as access points for the data base.

-POST Requests:

-- new user
-  - server receives new user information to add to database
-- new drone lender
-  - server receives new drone lender info to add to database
-- order info
-  - server receives:
-    - amount of ice cream ordered (and flavor)
-    - amount of cones ordered (and type)
-    - amount of toppings ordered (and type)
-    - cost of the order
-    - drone used
-- update inventory

-GET Requests:

-- total number of deliveries
-- available drones
-  - server receives size of order and checks database for available drones of correct size
-  - server sends available drones with their size
-- available inventory
-  - server sends:
-  - options of cones available
-  - options of ice cream available
-  - options of toppings available
-- correct password for login
-  - server checks the login info against database
-  - server sends on OK to continue or a NOT OK
-- manager reports
-  - server sends over past order data
-  - server sends revenue data
-  - server sends drone info
+Outlines of each of the endpoints can be found in the [API Documentation](../apps/api/api-documentation.md)

 ### pseudo code